 1. Preheat the oven to 300º F. Line a large sheet pan with parchment paper.
 Set aside.

-2. Sift through the popcorn and remove any unpopped kernels.
-Then, place the freshly popped popcorn in a very large mixing bowl.
+2. Next, sift through the popped popcorn and remove any unpopped kernels.
+Then, place the popped popcorn in a very large mixing bowl.

 3. Now, it’s time to put together the BBQ seasoning mix for the popcorn.
 In a small bowl, add the smoked paprika, chipotle powder, onion powder, garlic powder, salt and baking soda.
-Stir around to mix it.
-Set aside.
+Mix together and set aside.

 4. In a small saucepan, add the vegan butter and maple syrup.
 Whisk until the butter melts, and then, lower in a candy thermometer.
-Continue whisking until the caramel corn sauce reaches a temperature of 230º F. Then, remove the saucepan from heat.
+Continue whisking until the maple syrup sauce reaches a temperature of 230º F. Then, remove the saucepan from heat.

-5. Stir the liquid smoke into the caramel corn sauce.
+5. Stir the liquid smoke into the maple syrup sauce.
 Then, stir in the seasoning mixture from the small bowl.

-6. Immediately pour ½ the sauce over the popcorn.
-Stir it around with a spatula until it’s more evenly distributed.
-Then, add the rest of the sauce, and mix it around until it seems like every piece of popcorn has a bit of BBQ caramel corn sauce on it.
+6. Immediately pour ½ the BBQ maple syrup sauce over the popcorn.
+Stir the popcorn around with a spatula.
+Then, add the remaining sauce, and mix it around until every piece of popcorn has a bit of sauce on it.

 7. Spread the BBQ popcorn evenly across the parchment paper.
 Bake at 300º F for 10 minutes.

 8. Remove from the oven, and stir it around.
 Return to the oven and bake at 300ºF for another 5 minutes.
 Remove from the oven and stir around again.